 A route optimization system brings many benefits that can cut a fleet owner's operating costs.
 But that's not all it has to offer.

 These days, consumers are demanding more from businesses with last mile delivery operations.
 Amazon's trailblazing ways reshaped customers' expectations as most now demand faster shipping than ever before.
-Consumers are no longer satisfied with the three to five business day shipping option; they want same-day or next-day deliveries.
+Consumers are no longer satisfied with the three to five business day shipping option.
+These days, many expect same-day or next-day deliveries.

-Luckily, route optimization software helps companies meet new consumer expectations.
+Luckily, routing software helps companies meet new consumer expectations.
 Optimizing routes with the help of the right solution allows businesses to provide accurate ETAs and meet them.
 An advanced solution can even offer customers real-time alerts on their expected deliveries.

 Profitability Is Possible